tsoernes/pnid-ocr-extraction/docs/COMPARISON_GUIDE.md

 The comparison script identifies differences between two P&ID JSON-LD files, including:
 - **Missing/Added Components**: Components present in one file but not the other
-- **Component Attribute Differences**: Changes in type, name, or position
+- **Component Attribute Differences**: Changes in type, name, or other attributes
 - **Missing/Added Connections**: Pipe connections present in one file but not the other
 - **Connection Endpoint Differences**: Changes in connection source/target

+**Important**: Position/coordinate differences are **IGNORED by default**.
+Use the `--include-positions` flag if you need to compare spatial coordinates.

 This is particularly useful for:
 - Validating extraction accuracy (original vs. extracted)